 Select Yes for the BIOS to implement all IP/MAC address changes at the next system boot.
 The options are No and Yes.

-\If the item "Update IPMI LAN Configuration" is set to Yes, the following item will become available for configuration:
+If the item above set to Yes, the following item will become available for user's configuration:

 Configuration Address Source